angular/angular/aio/content/guide/bootstrapping.md

 ## The `imports` array

-The module's `imports` array appears exclusively in the `@NgModule` metadata object.
+The module's `imports` array appears in the `@NgModule`, `@Component`, `@Directive` and `@Pipe` metadata objects.
-It tells Angular about other NgModules that this particular module needs to function properly.
+It tells Angular about other NgModules or standalone entities that this particular module needs to function properly.

 <code-example header="src/app/app.module.ts (excerpt)" path="bootstrapping/src/app/app.module.ts" region="imports"></code-example>

 This list of modules are those that export components, directives, or pipes that component templates in this module reference.
 In this case, the component is `AppComponent`, which references components, directives, or pipes in `BrowserModule`, `FormsModule`, or  `HttpClientModule`.
-A component template can reference another component, directive, or pipe when the referenced class is declared in this module, or the class was imported from another module.
+A component template can reference another component, directive, or pipe when the referenced class is declared in this module, the element is standalone, or the class was imported from another module.

 <a id="bootstrap-array"></a>